sherwin-ad/my_tutorials/alibaba/Alibaba Cloud Associate (ACA).md

 ### RDS Migration Service

-- Iigrate data from a local database to ApsaraDB or migrate an AbsaraDB instance to another instance.
+- Iigrate data from a local database to ApsaraDB or migrate an ApsaraDB instance to another instance.

-**Data transfer service** **(DTG)** is an ApsaraDB tool to facilitate quick database migration
+**Data transfer service** **(DTS)** is an ApsaraDB tool to facilitate quick database migration

 **3 migration modes**